taikedz-mt/entity_override/README.md

 ### Straight subsitution

-The values can be straight values (string, number, function) or a table representing the substituion rules.
+The values can be straight values (string, number, boolean, function) or a table representing the substitution rules.

 For example